buildingamind/nett-object-segmentation/README.md

     |       └── test
     └── run.log
 ```
-The experiments can be run on two objects with three backgrounds each (A, B and, C) as described in the paper:
+The experiments can be run on two objects (object 1, object 2) with three backgrounds each (A, B and, C) as described in the paper:
-Object 1 - Ship
-Object 2 - Fork

 The following code snippet shows how to update the configuration in `src/simulation/conf/Environment/parsing.yml` to run the experiment:

 ```yaml